premkpavuluri/microservices-research/final.md

 10. What is the conclusion of our research.
 11. References.

-## 1. What is microservice architecture
+## 1. What is microservices architecture

 An architecture that structures the application as a set of independently deployable, loosely coupled, components, a.k.a. services.
 Each service consists of one or more subdomains.

 Some operations will be local (implemented by a single service), while others will be distributed across multiple services.
 A distributed operation is implemented using either synchronously using a protocol such as HTTP/REST or asynchronously using a message broker, such as Apache Kafka.

-### Basic features of Microservice architecture
+### Basic features of microservices architecture

 - Simple services dealing with one or more subdomains of the application.
 - Team autonomy allows people with different experiences to develop application.
 - Fast deployment (Independent microservice should not take long time to deploy).
 - Segregation based on characteristic such as cpu, gpu consumption scalability
-- Design should allow most of the distributed operations to efficient.
+- Design should allow most of the distributed operations to be efficient.
 - It should allow transactions to be ACID not BASE.
 - Loose run time coupling (one service should not be dependent on availability of another service).
 - Loose design time coupling (packaging tightly coupled services together).